impredicative/gec/README.md

 * `gec umount <repo>`  # If files not changed

 ## Roadmap
-* Check push size by measuring difference in pre-commit and post-commit repo sizes.
 * Add commands `check.dec`, `check.enc`, and `check` to check file sizes, also during `commit`.
 * Consider rewriting using Go.